 - Controlling machines

 Since Ansible is an agentless tool, it doesn’t require any mandatory installations on remote nodes.
-So, there is no need of background programs to be executed while it is managing any nodes.
+So, there is no need for background programs to be executed while it is managing any nodes.

 Ansible can handle a lot of nodes from a single system over an SSH connection with the help of Ansible Playbooks.
 Playbooks are capable of performing multiple tasks, and they are in the YAML file format.